IntoTheMoss/midi-drums/README.md

 This project guide describes how to build a MIDI drum kit using piezo sensors, an Arduino Nano, and a Raspberry Pi Zero with FluidSynth and an Audio DAC SHIM for enhanced audio output.

+*Note this is a work in progress and has not been fully tested.
+Feel free to contribute!*

 ## Hardware Requirements

 * Raspberry Pi Zero with Raspberry Pi OS installed